Bereavement - Important information for bereaved family and friends

 Carers

-The death of a loved one can sometimes mean that you become more involved in the care of another, that the person who has died previously looked after.
+The death of a loved one can sometimes mean that you become more involved in caring for someone previously looked after by the person who has died.
 Being a carer can affect people’s lives in different ways.
-Some people decide to reduce hours or even give up work which can have a financial impact.
+Some people decide to reduce hours or even give up work, which can have a financial impact.
 Looking after someone can also affect a person’s health.
-Support is available especially for Carers.
+Support is available, especially for carers.

 Stopping unwanted mail